EE539/Obstacle-Course/README.md

 # Obstacle-Course

-Can be played at both PC and android (switching android causes ocean to go pure white) Every time of win or lose, the scene will reload after 8 seconds.
+Can be played at both PC and android
+Every time of win or lose, the scene will reload after 8 seconds.
-Player MUST pass to finish line before 5 other player does or it will be result as fail.
+Player MUST pass the finish line before 5 other player does or it will be result as fail.
+Game starts with a loading screen